 Knocking on the door

 In 1989 the panthers went 4-6 and had their one and only playoff free season.
 That was followed by coaching changes and a new experience for the team.

 The 1992 season saw the Panthers make it the championship match.
 After years of frustration they were able to beat their midlands rivals the Birmingham Bulls 21-9 in the semi-final.

 Unfortunately for Leicester they ran into a dominant London Olympians squad in the final.
 The O’s 34-6 win was their first of many championships as they went on to dominate the domestic scene.

 Between 1993 and 1995 the Panthers would make the playoffs every year only to be beaten in the semi-final game.
-Their old rivals the Glasgow Lions, and the Birmingham Bulls (twice) proving to be too greater a roadblock in their quest for a championship.
+Their old rivals the Glasgow Lions, and the Birmingham Bulls (twice) proving to be too great a roadblock in their quest for a championship.

 1996 and all that